Owner Coaching · Leadership Ceiling · Business coaching

 Tools multiply the operator.
 They do not upgrade the operator by themselves.

-The leadership ceiling is the limit a company hits when the decision quality of the leader is lower than the ambition of the tools, people, or systems being added.
+The leadership ceiling is the limit a company hits when the decision quality of the leader is lower than the ambition of the tools, people, or methods being added.

 The company can hire, automate, and reorganize.
 If the leader keeps unclear standards, weak follow-up, poor pricing, and private exceptions at the center, the new structure rises only until it hits that ceiling.

-The leadership ceiling belongs in Decision Architecture because it controls what the operating system can absorb.
+The leadership ceiling belongs in Owner Coaching because it controls what the company can absorb.
 Execution cannot outrun the decision quality above it forever.

 This is not personality critique.
 It is structural.
 The question is what the leader's decisions make possible or impossible below them.